sushmita-writes/Web-Development/recipe-page/README.md

 # Recipe page

-A simple recipe page using semantic HTML and CSS
+A simple recipe page using semantic HTML and TailwindCSS

 ## Table of contents